Oklahoma tornado victims astounded at how they survived

 In Oklahoma City, Jackie Raper, 73, and her daughter, sought shelter in the bathtub.

-Additional reporting by Alice Mannette, Lindsay Morris, Nick Carey, Brendan O'Brien, Greg McCune, Jane Sutton and Susan Heavey; Writing by Daniel Trotta; Editing by Grant McCool, Jim Loney and Cynthia Osterman
+Additional reporting by Alice Mannette, Lindsay Morris, Nick Carey, Brendan O'Brien, Heide Brandes, Greg McCune, Jane Sutton and Susan Heavey; Writing by Daniel Trotta; Editing by Grant McCool, Jim Loney and Cynthia Osterman